7 Resources for LGBTQ+ Folks Ready to Move Abroad (2025 Edition)

-Most exciting time for a future expat: the moment you realize that moving abroad is totally possible.
-After all, nine million Americans alone are living abroad as expats and immigrants.
+Most exciting time for a future expat: the moment you realize that moving abroad is actually possible.
+More than nine million Americans are already living abroad as expats and immigrants.

-Most terrifying time for a future expat: the very next moment when you think… ok, so … now what?
-How do I figure out where to move?
-How to move there?
-When to move there?
-And most importantly…. where do I even start?
+Most terrifying time for a future expat: the very next moment, when you think… ok, so… now what?
+How do I figure out where to go?
+How to get there?
+When?
+And most importantly… where do I even start?

 1. Asher + Lyric’s LGBTQ+ Travel Safety Index